Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 It will almost certainly make cutting the line of transmission much easier.

-Though, there is a context of this effect where it aborts your infection entirely…
+However, there is a context of this effect where it aborts your infection entirely…

-And we probably shouldn’t tell the Republicans about this or they might try to ban it.
+And we probably shouldn’t tell the Republicans about this, or they might try to ban it.

-It’s interesting though that Novavax wasn’t prioritized because it actually fits really well into what the government wanted out of mRNA… but couldn’t achieve.
+It’s interesting, though, that Novavax wasn’t prioritized because it actually fits really well into what the government wanted out of mRNA… but couldn’t achieve.

 If you are familiar with the folks who get Novavax, then you will know this “abortive infection” concept is a commonly shared story; where they don’t test positive or maybe one day of a faint line, while others who were exposed with them do.

-They ultimately feel like they are going to get sick for a few days… before recovering.
+They ultimately feel like they are going to get sick for a few days before recovering.

 Here’s an example that just popped up on our Discord on January 22nd, 2025:

-It’s just hard to tell, because how do we measure when nothing happens other than with unethical controlled exposures?
+It’s just hard to tell because how do we measure when nothing happens other than with unethical controlled exposures?
 And we’re not doing that.

 It’s likely the adjuvant is causing this effect, as the same effect has been shown in pigs even when administering the adjuvant alone, and we see the same outcome we’d expect in human data if it were present there.